Treating premenstrual syndrome (PMS)

-There is no cure for premenstrual syndrome (PMS), but there are treatments that can help you manage your symptoms so they do not interfere with your daily life.
+Treatments for premenstrual syndrome (PMS) may help you manage your symptoms so they don't interfere with your daily life.

-The following tips can help you maintain a healthy balanced daily diet, and may help control the symptoms of PMS:
+The following tips can help you maintain a healthy, balanced diet, and may also help control the symptoms of PMS:

 - eat smaller meals more frequently to help reduce bloating